rust-lang/rfcs/text/3537-msrv-resolver.md

 We could make developing with the latest toolchain with old MSRVs easier if we provided lints.
 Due to accuracy of information, this might start as a clippy lint, see [#6324](https://github.com/rust-lang/rust-clippy/issues/6324).
-This doesn't have to be perfect (covering all facets of the lanuage) to be useful in helping developers identify their change is MSRV incompatible as early as possible.
+This doesn't have to be perfect (covering all facets of the language) to be useful in helping developers identify their change is MSRV incompatible as early as possible.

 If we allowed this to bypass caplints, then you could more easily track when a dependency with an unspecified MSRV is incompatible.